DVT Prevention: Intermittent Pneumatic Compression Devices

 which can lead to clotting

-Medical conditions that limit your mobility, such as an injury or stroke
+Health conditions that limit how much you can move, such as an injury or stroke

-Long periods of travel, which limit your mobility
+Long periods of travel, which limit how much you can move

 Injury to a deep vein